 An example of “reasonable cause” is when a shopper conceals merchandise while they are in the store.
 Under South Carolina law, if you conceal merchandise while you’re shopping (such as putting items in your pockets or your purse), then there is a legal inference that you had the intention to steal those items.
 However, if you’re stopped by store employees or security BEFORE you’ve had a chance to make it past the checkout counter, then there’s a good chance that any criminal charges against you will be dismissed and that you’ll have a civil claim against the store for false imprisonment and other claims.

-Malicious Prosecution in South Carolina
+What is Malicious Prosecution in South Carolina?

 To prove malicious prosecution in South Carolina, a civil plaintiff must show: